riboflavin/test-framer-sync/compare/firefliesai-vs-readai.md

 Fireflies.ai better serves budget-conscious teams and individual contributors who prioritize simple meeting transcription across many platforms.
 Its lower price point, unlimited free tier with basic functionality, and cross-platform mobile support make it accessible for organizations with basic needs and diverse technical environments.
 However, teams shouldn't expect sophisticated workflow automation or deep analytics from this tool.

 Read.ai is more suitable for teams focused on meeting effectiveness and engagement quality.
 Its analytics on speaker participation and sentiment provide valuable management insights, particularly useful for larger organizations concerned with meeting productivity and team dynamics.
 The higher price point and more complex feature set align better with enterprise users who can justify the cost through improved meeting outcomes, though both tools ultimately fall short on truly automating post-meeting workflows.

+## Fireflies.ai vs Read.ai: What do users say?

+Fireflies.ai is a cloud-based AI meeting assistant that joins calls to record, transcribe, and summarize discussions across platforms like Zoom, Teams, and Google Meet.
+Users appreciate its ease of use, accurate transcriptions (even in multiple languages), and quick delivery of meeting summaries and action items.
+The tool integrates well with project management and CRM systems, though some users note that summaries can be overly high-level and transcription accuracy declines with heavy accents or technical jargon.
+The interface occasionally feels cluttered, and advanced features are limited on the free tier.
+Pricing ranges from a free plan to Business ($19/user/month) and Enterprise options.

+Read.ai functions as an AI meeting "copilot" that provides transcription, summarization, and uniquely analyzes engagement and sentiment during meetings.
+Users value the rich feature set that includes metrics on meeting quality, speaker balance, and engagement scores.
+The platform supports 16+ languages with real-time translation and integrates smoothly with tools like Slack, Notion, and Confluence.
+Criticisms include a limited free tier (only 5 meetings monthly), a potentially complex user interface, and privacy concerns when joining others' meetings.
+Pricing starts with a free plan and scales up to Enterprise+ at approximately $40/user/month.

+To learn more about these tools, check out [Trustpilot reviews of Read.ai](https://www.trustpilot.com/review/read.ai), [Microsoft AppSource ratings for Read.ai](https://appsource.microsoft.com/en-us/product/office/WA200003896?tab=Reviews), [Reddit discussions about Fireflies.ai](https://www.reddit.com/r/AIToolTesting/comments/1g55mmv/fireflies_ai_review_the_good_the_bad_and_the/), and [The Business Dive's detailed Fireflies.ai review](https://thebusinessdive.com/fireflies-ai-review).

+## FAQs
+• Would Fireflies.ai work for in-person meetings?
+What about Read.ai?
+Both Fireflies.ai and Read.ai work for in-person meetings.
+Fireflies.ai has a mobile app that can record in-person meetings and voice notes.
+Similarly, Read.ai has an iOS app that captures in-person/offline meetings with one tap.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Fireflies.ai uses a bot participant ("Fred") that joins meetings to record, transcribe, and summarize discussions across platforms like Zoom, Microsoft Teams, and Google Meet.
+In contrast, Read.ai does not require meeting bots - it records virtual meetings via cloud or extension, and offline audio via mobile app.

+• What do users say about the quality of transcriptions?
+For Fireflies.ai, users report good transcription quality, even in other languages like Dutch.
+However, some reviewers noted that transcription accuracy can decrease with heavy accents or technical jargon, with occasional issues like misidentified speakers or missed slang.

+For Read.ai, there aren't specific comments about transcription quality in the provided context.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.